 A second skin for an off-grid home

-The original position of the stable worked to their favor.
+The original position of the stable worked in their favor.
 The southern exposure allows for the sun to be the main source of heat during the winter.
-It’s position and a generous eave prevents much sun from entering the home during summer, thus keeping it cool.
+Its position and a generous eave prevent much sun from entering the home during summer, thus keeping it cool.

 The Alonsos also added large wooden shutters that slide closed like a second skin, covering the large windows at night to trap in most of the home’s daily solar heat gain.